OliverwStevens/Pre-Work/README.md

 ### Ruby Course Projects

 - **Associated Ruby Exercises**
-  - Completed problems and tests
+  - Completed problems with tests passing
 - **Caesar Cipher Project**
   - Codes and decodes messages
   - How to use: